stevezieglerva/www.nerdthoughts.net/_posts/2018-07-22-Tailing-CloudWatch-Logs.md

 - dev, aws
 ---

-The [awslogs](https://github.com/jorgebastida/awslogs) project provies a really easy way to search and understand AWS CloudWatch logs.
+The [awslogs](https://github.com/jorgebastida/awslogs) project provides a really easy way to search and understand AWS CloudWatch logs.
 You can easily wrap the tool in a loop to tail the logs.
-Here is a simple DOS batch file to tail the logs:
+Here is a simple DOS batch file that searches for lines with keywords (like "starting", "processing").
+It both appends the results to a running results.txt file and outputs them to the console.

-{% highlight python %}
+{% highlight shell %}
 echo off
 title CloudWatch Tail